Gerald Carr (cartoonist): Biography

-In 1980 Carr was producing Brigette for the Sun-Herald and also published three one-shot comic books, Brain Master and Vixen, Fire-Fang, about a Chinese vampire exiled to Australia's gold fields in the 1800s, and Stock Raider, a post-apocalyptic science fiction story that was published in full colour.
+In 1980 Carr was producing Brigette for the Sun-Herald and also published three one-shot comic books, Brain Master and Vixen, Fire-Fang, about a Chinese vampire exiled to Australia's gold fields in the 1800s, and Shock Raider, a post-apocalyptic science fiction story that was published in full colour.
 Carr also worked on advertising and book illustrations.
 In 1992 Carr published Vixen, a superheroine he initially had created for Wart's Epic, which was distributed nationally and also in America and in the same year Carr won the 'Cartoon of the Year' Award at the Australian Rotary National Cartoon Awards held in Coffs Harbour.

 Carr created the comic strip, The Dirty Digger, a World War II adventure series featuring an Australian commando in the Z Special Unit, Major Lex Mainwaring.
 The Dirty Digger was originally published in 1994 in Australian War Stories (Southern Aurora) but was subsequently issued as a one-shot comic in 1996.
 In 1995 Carr re-entered the comic book market, launching several new titles under his Meteor Comics imprint.
 This included a short-lived second series of Vampire!, which only ran for two issues, which reprinted the original Fire Fang stores from the 1970s, together with the reintroduction of the superheroine Vixen (two issues), a creation from Carr's Wart's Epic.
 Vixen originally worked in partnership with the enigmatic Brainmaster, as they fought vampires, aliens, spies and other menaces through a succession of comics, including Vampire!.
 With the new Vixen comic, Carr shifted his heroine to the fictional American location of Pacific City.
 Vixen was also significant for featuring new stories by Carr starring Captain Atom (renamed 'Atomic Warrior') and The Panther, two Australian comic book heroes from the 1950s, which Carr produced under licence from their respective creators, Arthur Mather and Paul Wheelahan.
 Vixen nearly spelt the end of Meteor Comics, when Australian Consolidated Press launched legal proceedings against Carr to acquire the rights to the 'Vixen' trademark.
 Carr eventually defeated the legal action, but only at considerable financial cost to himself.

 Whilst Carr has not released any new comic titles since 1995, he continues to publish comic art in a variety of formats, including downloadable 'eBooks', and markets a range of merchandise featuring his comic book characters.